New York Assault Crimes: NY Penal Law Article 120

 - Legal & Factual - Degree of Injury Not Sufficient

 - Legal & Factual - Improper Identification (Lineup, Show up, etc.)

 - Legal & Factual - Search & Seizure Issues

 - Legal & Factual - Coerced or Improper Statement / Admission

 Again, the above list consists of general concepts and is only a fraction of potential defenses.
 Your defense may or may not fall within these general concepts.

 Regardless, each of these may be something to address with your New York assault attorney in the event you are arrested for Assault.Consulting a New York Assault Attorney

-If you are charged and convicted of assault in any degree, you may be facing fines, prison sentences, probation, and many other serious penalties.
-An experienced and dedicated New York assault lawyer can help explain the charges against you, as well as work to have your case dismissed or your charges dropped.
+If you are charged and convicted of Assault in any degree, you may be facing fines, prison sentences, probation, and many other serious penalties.
+In fact, while misdemeanor Third Degree Assault does not mandate incarceration, a conviction for either Second Degree Assault or First Degree Assault requires a judge to sentence you to a minimum of two and five years in prison with a maximum of seven and twenty five years respectively.
+An experienced and dedicated New York Assault lawyer can help explain the charges against you, as well as work to have your case dismissed or your charges dropped.